canyon289/canyon289.github.io/dev/content/articles/Life/GettingAJob.md

 Rather than give a short 280 character response, or quick response you'll be better served by a longer answer.

-## Why you shouldn't believe me (at least exclusively)
+## Why you should not believe me (at least exclusively)
-I really
+I really hesitated writing this post,
-Let me talk about why you shouldn't listen to me, or just me.

 ### I'm only one person
 Any individual is going to be biased, both in their lived experience and the way they tell it.